berops/claudie/docs/claudie-workflow/claudie-workflow.md

 is transferred to the task so that each task has up-to-date information about current infrastructure and its up to the builder service to build/modify/delete the missing pieces in the picked up task.

-Once a task is done building, either in error of successfully, the current state should be updated by the builder service so that the manager has the actual information about the current state of the infrastructure.
+Once a task is done building, either in error or successfully, the current state should be updated by the builder service so that the manager has the actual information about the current state of the infrastructure.
 When the manager receives a request for the update of the current state it transfers relevant information to the desired state that was created at the beginning, before the tasks were scheduled.
 This is the only point where the desired state is